by Bowie Ibarra

 Yes.
 Little victories, people.
 Little victories.

 And speaking of victories, it was mere rounds later that the fight ended and the judges would reveal their scores, which seemed obvious at the time.
-Naturally, I would have to read the body language on the HD TV, as Upgrayddd or Em-Sixxxtine or whoever the hell was still hip-hopping his way into my ears.
+Naturally, I would have to read the body language on the HD TV, because music.

 And it was a surprise as I watched Bradley celebrate by jumping on the middle ropes in victory as Tyga was telling me with all the eloquence of Shakespeare or Marlowe about the glory of Rack City.
 Or was it Circuit City.